 Sufiya also held a creative writing workshop to inspire pupils to read more as part of #WeAreReading, a Lancashire County Council initiative.
 In this workshop pupils had to develop an alternative plot for Secrets of the Henna Girl using any genre they wanted.
 They initially completed a character worksheet and then learnt how to construct a full short story.
 Sufiya has ignited a spark in these young minds, many of whom are now aspiring young authors of the future.

 “I love coming to Pleckgate,” said Sufiya.
 “It’s always so welcoming and the children are vibrant and always want to learn.”

-Librarian Joanna Jones said: “At Pleckgate we encourage all of our students to read for pleasure.
+Librarian Joanna Jones said: “At Pleckgate we encourage all of our pupils to read for pleasure.
 Having an acclaimed author visit to work with our children is inspirational for all involved.